PartlySaneStudios/partly-sane-skies/pages/commands.md

 ``/ahrc``

 ### Description
-Allows hoe right clicks for a few moments
+Allows hoe right clicks for a few moments or just once, depending on the config.

 ### Usage